Interested in Dutch mobile banking? Access your bank from the comfort of your phone with our expert guide to mobile banking in the Netherlands.

 Opening a bank account in the Netherlands

-To open up an account with a bank in the Netherlands, you’ll need to provide valid ID, plus you will usually also be asked for your residence permit, BSN (burgerservicenummer) and proof of address.
-Evidence of income is also required for certain accounts.
+To open up a bank account in the Netherlands, you must provide valid ID, your residence permit, BSN (burgerservicenummer), and proof of address.
+Evidence of income is also necessary for certain accounts.

-If you’re moving to the Netherlands and would like to open an account before moving, you can open a mobile account with an online-only bank such as bunq.
-The process takes just minutes and you’ll be able to access your account and banking services from all across the world.
+If you’re moving to the Netherlands and want to open an account before moving, you can open a mobile account with an online-only bank such as bunq, or N26.
+The process takes just minutes and you’ll be able to access your account from anywhere.

 See our guide to opening a Dutch bank account for further details of the banking process in the Netherlands.